How to Register to Vote

 - Or, 20 days before the election in which you seek to vote if applying in person.

 - You will be notified by the Board of Elections of your new polling site.

 - A change of enrollment takes effect 7 days following the general election providing it is received prior to the last day to register for that election.

 By enrolling in a constituted party you can help designate candidates by signing petitions and voting in a primary election, however, you are not obligated to vote for your party's candidate in the General Election, you may vote for any candidate from any party.

-To vote in a primary you must register for one of the following constituted political parties by indicating your preference on the voter registration form: Democratic, Republican, Conservative, Green, Working Families, Independence, Women's Equality or Reform.
-You can also choose to write-in a party or not enroll in a party, but in either of these cases you will not be able to participate in a primary - exception: non affiliated voters are allowed to vote in Reform Party Primaries.
+To vote in a primary you must register for one of the following constituted political parties by indicating your preference on the voter registration form: Democratic, Republican, Conservative, Working Families, Green, Libertarian, Independence, or SAM.
+You can also choose to write-in a party or not enroll in a party, but in either of these cases you will not be able to participate in a primary.

 Change of Enrollment